-Coach "Gio" is in his 2nd Year of coaching with KVC.
-He finished up coaching the 17 National team during the 2018-2019 season.
+Coach "Gio" is in his 3nd Year of coaching with KVC.
+He coached 15U 2019-2020 season and 17 National team during the 2018-2019 season.
 Coach Gio is currently Assistant Coach and Recruiting Coordinator for East Tennessee State University.

 Delevry previously served as an assistant coach at Marshall University.
 During his stint at Marshall, Delevry helped Marshall defeat ACC opponent Georgia Tech at the Hampton Inn Bama Bash.
 As the middle blocker coach in charge of team blocking schemes, he played an active role in Lauren Mattmuller recording a career high in kills, blocks, digs, aces, and assists in her final season.
 He coordinated the logistics for Herd camps and clinics, and also has experience using VolleyMetrics and opponent scouting.